Dtech-Dbug/Dtech-Dbug/README.md

 ## Problem Solver 🧩 | Engineer 💻 | Technical writer ✍  | Blogger [@Hashnode](https://dwaipayan.hashnode.dev/) / [Medium](https://medium.com/@Dtech-Dbug)📃 | Learner 🤓 | Avid Reader(On Weekends) 📚

-### Software Developer , with almost 1100+ hours of hands-on application experience making things happen on the the Web 💻 who loves to build minimal yet efficient products. 😁
+### Software Developer , with almost 1100+ hours of hands-on application experience making things happen on the the Web 💻

-#### Hi there, This Is Dwaipayan Chakraborty.
-I am 20 years, thousands of Github Contribution
+### Hello World 🌎 This Is Dwaipayan Chakraborty.
+I am 20 years, thousands of Github commits contribution, several hours of immersive experience building scalable PWAs and products on the web, a few projects(side projects, volunteered projects), hundreds of hours of code debugging - reviewing - googling, and a dozen of tech blogs(so far) old. 🧙‍♂️

+#### I celebrate open source, building stuff, collaboration and believe there is nothhing that a great cup of coffee, a serene environment and a great team can't solve. 🤝

 ![Dtech-Dbug's GitHub stats](https://github-readme-stats.vercel.app/api?username=Dtech-Dbug&count_private=true&show_icons=true&theme=tokyonight)